 Overall LAA Sites within which housing is planned: 1.
 Land East of Selborne Road 2.
 Treloar 3.
-Cadnam 4.
+Cadnam: As at April 2021 at an advanced stage of build out or almost complete 4.
 Wilsom Road 5.
-Will Hall Farm 6.
+Will Hall Farm: As at April 2021 at an advanced stage of build out or almost complete 6.
 Land adjacent to Convent 7.
 Molson Coors 8.
-Alton Magistrates Court Sites proposed by EHDC for Employment Use: Wilsom Road Existing Conservation Areas: 9.
+Alton Magistrates Court Sites proposed by EHDC for Employment Use: Lynch Hill Wilsom Road Existing Conservation Areas: 9.
 Alton (Town Centre) 10.
 Anstey 11.
 The Butts 12.
 Holybourne Other Areas: 13.
 Railway station/transport hub South Downs National Park